-In his series of papers on Analysis situs (1892-1904) Poincaré studied the question how to caracterize 3-manifolds by invariants.
+In his series of papers on Analysis situs (1892-1904) Poincaré studied the question how to characterize 3-manifolds by invariants.
 To that means he introduced the fundamental group and investigated Betti-numbers and torsion coefficients.
-In a first step he realized that there are closed 3-manifolds with identical Betti-numbers but with different fundamental groups (cf. the article Poincaré's cube manifolds).
+In a first step he realized that there are closed 3-manifolds with identical Betti-numbers but with different fundamental groups (cf. the Manifold Atlas page on Poincaré's cube manifolds, [Volkert2013b]).
 This result was annouced in 1892 and proven in detail in 1895.
-Motivated by a critique of P. Heegard Poincaré introduced the torsion coefficients in his second complement (1902).
-In this context Poincaré lost the fundamental group out of sight.
-But in his last paper - the fifth complement (1904) - he constructed an example of a closed manifold with vanishing first Betti-number, without torsion coefficent but with a fundamental group which he proved to be non trivial (cf. the article Poincaré's homology sphere).
+Motivated by a critique of P. Heegaard Poincaré introduced the torsion coefficients in his second complement (1902).
+In this context Poincaré kept the fundamental group out of sight.
+But in his last paper - the fifth complement (1904) - he constructed an example of a closed manifold with vanishing first Betti-number, without torsion coefficent but with a fundamental group which he proved to be non-trivial (cf. the Manifold Atlas page on Poincaré's homology sphere, [Volkert2013c]).
 So the obvious question was: Is the fundamental group strong enough to distinguish manifolds?
 At the very end of the fifth complement he wrote: ``Is it possible that the fundamental group of V is reduced to the identical substitution whereas V is not simply connected?´´ [Poincaré1953a, p.498] - please note that ``simply connected´´ means here ``homeomorphic to the sphere´´.
 And he added: ``But this question would us lead astray.´´ [Poincaré1953a, p.498].
 So Poincaré didn't formulate a conjecture - there are no indications whether or not he thought the answer to his question should be ``yes´´ or ``no´´.
-This question marks a point in the development of Poincaré's thoughts.
-Because he used to formulate such questions in his papers - they had often the form of an ``inner dialogue´´ - it is not clear how important the question was in Poincaré's eyes.
+This question simply marks a point in the development of Poincaré's thoughts.
+Because he frequently used to formulate such questions in his papers - they had often the form of an ``inner dialogue´´ - it is not clear how important the question was in Poincaré's eyes.
 For the rest of his life Poincaré (+1912) came back neither to his question nor to investigations of the type just described.
 The analogous question for surfaces - that is the two-dimensional case - was answered in Poincaré's eyes by the classification of closed surfaces worked out in the second half of the 19th century by several mathematicians (cf. the Manifold Atlas page on the classification of surfaces) - Poincaré himself favoured the results on automorphic functions in this context.

-A first restricted solution was found by H. Seifert in the context of his theory of fibered spaces (today: Seifert-fibered spaces that is in modern terms allowing a -Operation) in 1932.
+A first restricted solution was found by H. Seifert in 1932, in the context of his theory of fibered spaces (in modern terms, these are Seifert-fibered spaces, which are -manifolds admitting certain -actions).
 He proved that Poincaré's conjecture is true for 3-manifolds with the structure of a (Seifert-)fibered space.
 This is the consequence of the more general fact that Seifert-fibered spaces with trivial homology (Poincaré-spaces in Seifert's terminology) are determined by their fundamental group up to homeomorphism ([Seifert1932, p.197] - for later results on this aspect cf. [Hempel1976, p.115]).
 Seifert's work can be seen as the beginning of the geometrization program sketched by W. Thurston in the 1970s.
-In 1934 J. H. C. Whitehead published a flawed proof of Poincaré's conjecture correcting it by providing a counter example to its central theorem the year after.
+In 1934 J. H. C. Whitehead published a flawed proof of Poincaré's conjecture, correcting it by providing a counter-example to its central theorem the year after.
 With Whitehead's publication the importance of Poincaré's conjecture became obvious.
-It is remarquable that his article started with a historical introduction underlining the importance of the problem: Important problems have a history.
+It is remarkable that his article started with a historical introduction underlining the importance of the problem: Important problems have a history.
 Milnor commented on Whitehead's failed proof: ``Throughout his life, Whitehead retained a deep interest in the very difficult problems which center around the Poincaré conjecture. ...
 Perhaps this experience [publishing the false demonstration] contributed towards the extreme conscientiousness which marks his later work.´´ ([Milnor1962, XXIII]).
-Another false demonstration was published in 1958 by K. Koseki ([Koseki1958].
-In 1986 Rourke and Stewart announced a proof for Poincaré's conjecture which was never published because it became soon clear that the proof was incorrect ([Rourke&Stewart1986]).
+Another false demonstration was published in 1958 by K. Koseki ([Koseki1958]).
+In 1986 Rourke and Stewart announced a proof for Poincaré's conjecture which was never published because it soon became clear that the proof was incorrect ([Rourke&Stewart1986]).

-After the Second World War a lot of research in geometric topolgoy was concerned in a more or less direct way with Poincaré's conjecture (a survey is provided by J. Milnor in [Milnor2003]).
-Surprisingly enough it became obvious that the solution of the generalized Poincaré conjecture was easier then that of the original three-dimensional version.
-In the year 2000 the Clay Mathematics Institute elected the original Poincaré conjecture as one of its Millenium problems.
-The definite solution of Poincaré's conjecture was given by G. Perelman in 2003.
+After the Second World War a lot of research in geometric topology was concerned in a more or less direct way with Poincaré's conjecture (a survey is provided by J. Milnor in [Milnor2003]).
+Surprisingly it became obvious that the solution of the generalized Poincaré conjecture in dimensions greater than three was easier than that of the original three-dimensional version.
+In the year 2000 the Clay Mathematics Institute selected the original Poincaré conjecture as one of its Millenium problems.
+The definitive solution of Poincaré's conjecture was given by G. Perelman in 2003.

 - [Alexander1919] J. W. Alexander, Note on two three dimensional manifolds with the same group, Trans.
 Amer.
 Math.
 Soc.
 20 (1919), 339-342.
 MR1501131 Zbl 47.0964.01